-Both variances are due to higher than anticipated member contributions into West State Super ('WSS') and GESB Super in the 2021/22 financial year compared to 2020/21.
+The increase to budget is due to higher than anticipated member contributions into West State Super ('WSS') and GESB Super in the 2022/23 financial year.
+The decrease to prior year reflects the decline in additional contributions from WSS members.

-(iv) Rollover into retirement products
+(iii) Rollover into retirement products